-- 12. The British Academy is inviting applications from early-career and mid-career researchers who are working on the themes outlined below who could contribute fresh perspectives to the specified challenges.
-Please note that applications from independent researchers cannot be accepted in this round of the scheme. - 13.
-Applicants might have expertise from a range of disciplinary, conceptual and methodological perspectives, including analytical, policy and practical perspectives. - 14.
+- 11. The British Academy is inviting applications from early-career and mid-career researchers who are working on the themes outlined below who could contribute fresh perspectives to the specified challenges.
+Please note that applications from independent researchers cannot be accepted in this round of the scheme. - 12.
+Applicants might have expertise from a range of disciplinary, conceptual and methodological perspectives, including analytical, policy and practical perspectives. - 13.
 Eligible applicants must be ordinarily resident in the United Kingdom with a current long-term appointment that will continue for at least as long as the period of the award.
-You must be an early-career or mid-career researcher based at an institution in the UK (e.g., a Higher Education Institution [HEI] or Independent Research Organisation [IRO]), from disciplines within the Humanities and Social Sciences that is listed as an approving-organisation in the British Academy's grant management system, Flexi-Grant.
-This institution will be issued the Terms and Conditions of the award, if successful. - 15.
+You must be an early-career or mid-career researcher based at an institution in the UK (e.g., a Higher Education Institution [HEI] or Independent Research Organisation [IRO]), from disciplines within the Humanities and Social Sciences that is listed as an approving-organisation in the

+- British Academy's grant management system, Flexi-Grant.
+This institution will be issued the Terms and Conditions of the award, if successful. - 14.
 This is an opportunity for award holders to form new collaborations and draw on the insights this brings to inform, influence and develop their future development.
 We seek open-mindedness, a willingness to explore new perspectives and to experiment with innovative approaches.
-You will have an appetite for working across academia, policy and practice, and will demonstrate a commitment to being genuinely challenge driven and dedicated to integrating the perspectives, needs and priorities of International Crisis Group. - 16.
-All applicants should strongly consider the potential for engagement between academic and non-academic environments and the value this would bring to their career and the value they can bring to the work and purpose of International Crisis Group. - 17.
-Applicants must also meet the requirements set out below in the 'Working at and with the International Crisis Group' section. - 18.
-Applicants may not hold more than one British Academy award of a comparable nature at any one time. - 19.
+You will have an appetite for working across academia, policy and practice, and will demonstrate a commitment to being genuinely challenge driven and dedicated to integrating the perspectives, needs and priorities of C40. - 15.
+All applicants should strongly consider the potential for engagement between academic and non-academic environments and the value this would bring to their career and the value they can bring to the work and purpose of C40. - 16.
+Applicants must also meet the requirements set out below in the 'Working at and with C40' section. - 17.
+Applicants may not hold more than one British Academy award of a comparable nature at any one time. - 18.
 Postgraduate students are not eligible to apply for grant support from the Academy, and Applicants are asked to confirm in the personal details section(s) that they are not currently working towards a PhD, nor awaiting the outcome of a viva voce examination, nor awaiting the acceptance of any corrections required by the examiners.